Indialantic, Florida

-Indialantic (officially incorporated as Indialantic-By-The-Sea, though the official name is seldom used in casual parlance) is a town in Brevard County, Florida.
-The town's population was 2,720 at the 2010 United States Census.
-It is part of the Palm Bay–Melbourne–Titusville Metropolitan Statistical Area.
+Indialantic, officially incorporated as Indialantic-By-The-Sea, is a town in Brevard County, Florida, United States.
+It is part of the Palm Bay–Melbourne–Titusville, Florida Metropolitan Statistical Area.
+The town's population was 3,010 at the 2020 United States census, up from 2,720 at the 2010 census.

 The town's name is a portmanteau derived from the town's location between the Indian River Lagoon and the Atlantic Ocean.